matyevaa/matyevaa/README.md

 ## 👋 Hey, I’m Alima!

-I am from the Kyrgyz Republic a.k.a.
-Kyrgyzstan.<br />
+I am from Kyrgyzstan.<br />
-I am a senior Applied Computer Sceince student at Oregon State University.<br />
+I've graduated from Oregon State University with bachelor degree in Applied Computer Sceince student in 2022.<br />
 I’m interested in web and virtual reality development.<br />

 ## 📫 Contact Me